Author and Page information

 Business Interests

-Initially big business has been extremely hostile to action on climate change.
-However, some businesses are thinking differently.
+Initially big business had been extremely hostile to action on climate change.
+However, many businesses are now thinking differently.

 Business Interests Reflected in Many Rich Country Negotiation Positions